SapiensAnatis/dragalia-api-docs/docs/source/index.rst

 Redactions
 ------------------------
 Some information has been redacted from requests and responses as it is potentially sensitive.
 Where this has been done, it will be replaced by an <identifier> in angle brackets.
-A list of redactions and the corresponding identifiers can be found below.
+Some of the more common redactions and what they stand for can be found below.

 .. list-table::
    :widths: 25 50